YES, I know deadlifts are important and that I should be doing them at least once a week, but I don’t know how!

 What are the Benefits of the Deadlift?

 So, first things first: Why should you bother doing deadlifts?
 After all, aren’t squats enough?
-Here are some of the benefits of deadlifts associated with both health and fitness as well as their practicality for joining the Army or other armed forces.
+Here are some of the benefits of deadlifts associated with both health and fitness as well as their practicality for functional fitness.

 As one of the three exercises that powerlifters focus on, it should come as no surprise that deadlifts are one way for you to significantly enhance your overall strength.